- What every physician needs to know:

 Presence of regional lymph node involvement is likely overall the most important prognostic factor for localized melanoma.

-Those patients with N1b, N2b, or N3 disease have a much worse prognosis, with those with N3 disease having a risk of recurrence as high as 85-90%.
+Those patients with N1b, N2b, or N3 disease have a much worse prognosis, with those with N3 disease having a risk of recurrence as high as 85-90% in some cases.

 The disease can recur in-transit between the primary and the regional lymph nodes.
 This occurs primarily in those patients with a deep primary that is ulcerated or a desmoplastic melanoma on the scalp or elsewhere.
-Local recurrence or in-transit disease carries an extremely poor prognosis and will likely recur beyond the region, but can remain in the region for long periods of time (years) without distant metastases.
-Recurrence in regional lymph nodes has become less frequent due to the incidence of SLND, but is still a site of spread.
+Local recurrence or in-transit disease carries an extremely poor prognosis and will likely recur beyond the region in time, but can remain limited to the region for long periods of time (years) without distant metastases.
+Recurrence in regional lymph nodes has become less frequent due to the incidence of SLND, but still represents a site of potential involvement.

 Metastatic disease is most frequent in soft tissue, skin, lymph nodes and lungs.
 Other visceral organs are also involved including liver, brain, adrenal glands, small intestines, and even bone.
 Metastatic disease carries a very poor prognosis but presently there are a number of factors which should be taken into consideration and mortality rates and duration of survival is influenced by a number of factors.